tnm/dropwizard-example/README.md

 2. `cd` into the new directory.

-3. Now we'll easily build a fat JAR of our project and its dependencies.
-Do it thusly:
+3. Now we'll easily build a fat JAR of our project and its dependencies:

 		sbt update
 		sbt assembly